Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Discussion and Conclusion

-\textit{Discussion and Conclusion - } After the discovery of high-$T_c$ superconductivity in $\mathrm{La_3Ni_2O_7}$ under pressure~\cite{sun2023}, a number of effective interacting models have been proposed to study the pairing symmetry~\cite{yang2023possible,shen2023effective,gu2023effective,sakakibara2023possible}, as inspired by the \textit{ab initio} calculations~\cite{luo2023bilayer,zhang2023electronic,lechermann2023electronic,christiansson2023correlated,shilenko2023correlated} or phenomenological insights.
+After the discovery of high-$T_c$ superconductivity in $\mathrm{La_3Ni_2O_7}$ under pressure~\cite{sun2023}, a number of effective interacting models have been proposed to study the pairing symmetry~\cite{yang2023possible,shen2023effective,gu2023effective,sakakibara2023possible}, as inspired by the \textit{ab initio} calculations~\cite{luo2023bilayer,zhang2023electronic,lechermann2023electronic,christiansson2023correlated,shilenko2023correlated} or phenomenological insights.
 These effective models ignore the oxygen degrees of freedom, incorporating the magnetic correlations between Ni orbitals in terms of direct exchanges.
 Hence, the charge transfer property, which has shown to be one of the key ingredients in determining $T_c$ of cuprate superconductors~\cite{weber2012scaling,ruan2016relationship, rybicki2016perspective, kowalski2021oxygen,Mahony2022electron}, as well as the superexchange couplings, are beyond the scope of those effective models.
 In this work, we have studied an 11-band Hubbard model including both Ni-$3d$ orbitals and relevant O-$2p$ orbitals.
 We reveal the relative strengths of the superexchange couplings between different Ni-$3d$ orbitals.
-We find two spin-singlet bands in the system with strikingly different hole concentrations and correlation strengths.
+We find two spin-singlet bands in the system possessing strikingly different hole concentrations and correlation strengths.
 These results suggest that the strong antiferromagnetic correlations within the inter-layer $\dz$ orbitals might be the driving force of the SC in $\mathrm{La_3Ni_2O_7}$.
-The role of the more itinerant $\dx$ orbital in SM and SC states, owing to the remnant magnetic correlations within and the specific geometry of the $\alpha , \beta -$ sheets of the Fermi surface~\cite{luo2023bilayer}, might be complicated though.
-Finally, we propose a four band $t-J$ model with three different exchange coupling $J_1, J_2, J_3$ .
-Whether this $t-J$ model can be further simplified, for example, by neglecting $J_2$ or $J_3$ terms~\cite{shen2023effective}, can be scrutinized in further experimental or theoretical studies on the strange metal state~\cite{sun2023,wu2001,wu2022,phillips2022stranger} or the superconducting phase in $\mathrm{La_3Ni_2O_7}$ under pressure.
+The role of the more itinerant $\dx$ orbital in SM and SC states, owing to the small but not vanishing remnant magnetic correlations within, and the specific geometry of the $\alpha , \beta -$ sheets of the Fermi surface~\cite{luo2023bilayer}, might be complicated and requires further investigations.
+Finally, we note that an experimental work~\cite{Liu2023wen} probing the optical response in $\mathrm{La_3Ni_2O_7}$ reveals the proximity to Mottness of the electron correlations.
+This finding is in accordance with our doped charge-transfer insulator description of the $\mathrm{La_3Ni_2O_7}$ under pressure.